sourcegraph/about/content/blogposts/2022/ranking-in-a-week.md

 ### Looking to the future

-**TODO: Hint at what this pipeline unlocks**

-**TODO: Thesis conclusion - we have a pile of precise data and a world of opportunity.**

-> We will continue to make improvements to our search relevance in every dimension over the coming days, weeks, months, and years.
-We will scale it, tune it, compute it in different ways for different customer profiles, make it customizable with customer-provided ranking signals, and build hundreds of code-intelligence-driven improvements.
+In a little bit over a week, we built a data pipeline to bring incredible new value to Sourcegraph that will fundamentally improve the user experience for code search and code navigation.
+As our Head of Engineering notes, we will continue to make improvements to our search relevance in every dimension over the coming days, weeks, months, and years.
+We have a pile of precise data, and now we have a proven way to compute different properties over our global source graph at scale.